Med5KDB/nest-keycloak-user-manager/README.md

 # Keycloak User Manager

-The `keycloak-user-manager` package provides an easy way to manage users with Keycloak in a NestJS application.
+The `nest-keycloak-user-manager` package provides an easy way to manage users with Keycloak in a NestJS application.
 It offers pre-built endpoints for common user management tasks while allowing customization for your own endpoints if needed.

 ## Features